Descendant log Gromov-Witten invariants for toric varieties and tropical curves: Descendant log Gromov-Witten invariants

 \subsubsection{Incidence conditions}

 We continue to assume our incidence conditions have affine tropicalizations, and we defer the more general cases to \S \ref{GenInc}.
-Let $A$ be an affine subspace of codimension $a$.
-For $\s{P}=\s{P}_{g,m,\Delta}(\A,\Psi)$ as above, $A$ together with a choice of point $Q_{A}$ in the big torus orbit of $\s{X}$ determines a subvariety $Z_{A,Q_A}\subset \s{X}$ (abbreviated $Z_A$) defined as the orbit closure
+Let $A$ be an affine subspace from the data $\A$.
+For $\s{P}=\s{P}_{g,\Delta}(\A,\Psi)$ as in Lemma \ref{lem-good-subd}, $A$ together with a choice of point $Q_{A}$ in the big torus orbit of $\s{X}$ determines a subvariety $\gls{ZA}\subset \s{X}$ (suppressing the dependence on $Q_A$ in the notation) defined as the orbit closure